Lepadella biloba (Hauer, 1958)

 Fig. 2 a-c: Lepadella biloba.
 L = 110 µm (of lorica).
 Three focal planes of a slightly squashed specimen from ventral in DIC.
 Note the delicate folds of the ventral side of the lorica (c).
 Obj.
 60 X.

 Fig. 3: Lepadella biloba.
 L = 110 µm (of lorica).
-A squashed specimen from ventral with focal plane on the two posterior projections (PP) of the lorica.
+A squashed specimen from ventral with the focal plane on the two posterior projections (PP) of the lorica.
 Obj.
 100 X.